hipe/tmx/snag/doc/issues/011-the-tags-narrative.md

 if they live in the code they can lay around for months or longer, possibly causing confusion or mis-information in the future.
-The general spirit of planning/contingency analysis has value, but consider instead melting such a comment into a ticket and having the battle over depencies and pre-requisites there instead. while code is a poor fit for this kind of discussion, it is precisely what the issue collection exists for.
+The general spirit of planning/contingency analysis has value, but consider instead melting such a comment into a reference and having the battle over depencies and pre-requisites there instead. while code is a poor fit for this kind of discussion, it is precisely what the issue collection exists for.